 - A well-crafted call-to-action (CTA) telling your viewers exactly what it is you want them to do after they’ve watched your video.
 For example: “Click Here Now for a Free Marketing Guide” or “Contact Us Today to Receive Three Free Lessons.”

 - Focus on the first three lines of your text.
 The first three lines are the most important because these are what is displayed without having to click the “Show More” link.
-So you need to make the best of this area by presenting your keywords, hashtags, and the text you choose (naturally) because you need to create enough interest so the user will want to watch your video and watch it all the way to the end.
+So you need to make the best of this area by presenting your keywords, hashtags, and the text you choose (naturally) because you need to create enough interest so the viewers will want to watch your video and watch it all the way to the end.

 Every YouTube description you write should include the following links: